builtbyedgar/fetchup/README.md

 ## Features

+Nothing magical or extravagant to say here, just what it does:

 - Simplified API calls using the native JavaScript Fetch API.
 - Support for single or multiple requests (in parallel).
 - Promise-based approach for handling asynchronous operations.